Cale-Torino/IOT_Projects/9. WiFi_firework_igniter/README.md

 With December just around the corner I wanted to design a remote fireworks igniter working on wifi and battery power.

-the board will use mosfets as switches to nichrome wire which will heat up and ignite fireworks from a safe distance
+The board will use mosfets as switches to nichrome wire which will heat up and ignite fireworks from a safe distance.

-required components:
+Required components:

 - 1x 100 x 100 PCB [here](https://www.robotics.org.za/VERO100100)
 - 1x ESP8266 12F [here](https://www.robotics.org.za/ESP-12F)